Kong/docs.konghq.com/app/_src/gateway/upgrade/backup-and-restore.md

 Kong ships a tool named [decK](/deck/), which supports managing {{site.base_gateway}} entities in the declarative format.
 For database-backed deployments, backups taken with this tool serve as an extra safeguard layer.
 If the database backup or restore corrupts the database, you can fall back to declarative files for restoring data.

 * In **traditional and hybrid modes**, decK requires that the database is ready for data export and import.
 To import or export data using decK, ensure the user and password are initialized, and the database is bootstrapped.
-* In **DB-less mode**, decK is the only backup method, as configuration is already managed declaratively.
+* In **DB-less mode**, decK is not supported, as it requires the Admin API to function.

 However, decK has its limitations: